 A week after Hooker’s car sank, an East Lee garageman named Arthur Dewkett attempted a salvage operation to retrieve it from the lakebed using “a rigging of blocks and tackles and huge poles” (Berkshire County Eagle, 2/29/32).
 Dewkett, apparently undeterred by any fear of thin ice, successfully erected his rig around the ice hole and somehow attached his large grappling hooks to the submerged car.
-He must have been quite excited as he raised the car 15 feet above the bottom, but his excitement quickly ended when the hooks suddenly gave way.
-Dewkett subsequently made some improvements to his rig with the intention of making a second salvage attempt, but it appears that thin ice and high winds may have prohibited any further efforts.
+He must have been quite excited as he raised the car fifteen feet above the bottom, but his excitement quickly evaported when the hooks gave way.
+Dewkett subsequently made some improvements to his rig, with the intention of making a second salvage attempt, but it appears that thin ice and high winds may have prohibited any further efforts.